 4. Improve diet.
 With marathon training right around the door, one thing I started back up again was to improve my diet.
 Once training starts, I won’t drink during the week and will continue to add in smoothies packed with fruits and veggies.
 I used to work at Vitamix and have been lucky to learn how to make a variety of smoothies that not only taste great but are relatively healthy.
 I usually make green smoothies packed with fruit, spinach, carrots, and broccoli.
 I love broccoli and carrots and when you mix those veggies with pineapple, its refreshing.

 5. Drink less beer.
 Last year I didn’t have a single beer in January.
 This year that did happen, but something I want to do less of as I start training for Cleveland.
 I enjoy those hoppy IPA’s and appreciate trying all kinds of beers.
 My goal for training is to drink a little less and run more!

 How do you prepare to get ready for Marathon Training?

 Leave a comment or contact me if you have any questions about my preparation for marathon training.
 Hope your year is off to a great start!

 About the Cleveland Marathon

-The Cleveland Marathon is on Sunday, May 20, 2018 at 7:00 a.m.
+The date for the marathon is Sunday, May 19, 2019, at 7:00 a.m.
 The full marathon, half marathon, and 10k all start at this time.
 Plan to arrive around 6 a.m. to allow yourself plenty of time to park and get ready.